openstreetmap/iD/CONTRIBUTING.md

 `foo.bar` into the current language.
 If you introduce new translatable strings to iD, only display them in the interface through the `t()` function.

-Then, add the new string to `data/core.yaml` or `data/presets.yaml` (depending on whether it pertains to core code or presets).
-The translation system, Transiflex, will automatically detect the change.
+Then, add the new string to `data/core.yaml`.
+The translation system, Transifex, will automatically detect the change.

 Use `make` to build the translations with the local changes.
 `make translate` can be used to pull the latest translations from Transifex.